PythonCoderUnicorn/R-Code/README.md

 R code collection

-This is mt repo for random and unorganized R/Rstudio code files.
+This is my repo for random and unorganized R/Rstudio code files.
 Some may or may not be on Rpubs.
 Learning R and using it as my main Data Science language instead of Python.